SunStarSys/www/content/essays/devops.md

 and the *operations* teams in the enterprise.
 Much of this is not new, in fact it's a rehash of the "agile" movement within traditional industrial supply chains during the prior century.
-Kanban boards are just the latest rehash of birds-eye dashboards (doubling as workflow managers) covering the collective daily effort to ship quality products that delight customers and business partners alike.
+Kanban boards are just the latest rehash of birds-eye dashboards (doubling as workflow inventory managers) covering the collective daily effort to ship quality products that delight customers and business partners alike.

 Constraint management is key to the process.
 By first identifying any and